Wokingham U3A Data Protection Policy

-General guidelines for committee members and group conveners
+General guidelines for committee members and group convenors

-- WokinghamU3A will provide induction training to committee members, group conveners and any other members who have access to the membership data, to help them understand their responsibilities when handling data.
+- WokinghamU3A will provide induction training to committee members, group convenors and any other members who have access to the membership data, to help them understand their responsibilities when handling data.

 - Committee Members and group conveners should keep all data secure, by taking sensible precautions and following the guidelines below.

 - Strong passwords must be used and they should never be shared.

 - Data should not be shared outside of the U3A unless with prior consent and/or for specific and agreed reasons.
 Examples would include Gift Aid information provided to HMRC, information provided to an external mailing agency for sending documents such as AGM and Membership Renewal notifications and information provided to the distribution company for the Trust publications.

 - Member information should be refreshed periodically to ensure accuracy, via the membership renewal process or when policy is changed.

 - Additional support will be available from the Third Age Trust where uncertainties or incidents regarding data protection arise.

 Data protection principles